 What documents are needed for a title transfer in North Carolina?

-You need the original title signed by the seller, a completed title transfer application from the North Carolina Division of Motor Vehicles (NCDMV), proof of identity and residency, and a lien release if applicable.
+You need the original title signed by the seller, a completed title transfer application from the North Carolina Division of Motor Vehicles (NCDMV), proof of identity and residency, and a lien release, if applicable.

 How do I complete the title transfer process?

-To complete a title transfer, obtain the original title with the seller’s signature, fill out the NCDMV title application, gather required documents, visit your local NCDMV office, pay the transfer fee, and then receive your new title.
+To complete a title transfer, obtain the original title with the seller’s signature, fill out the NCDMV title application, gather the required documents, visit your local NCDMV office, pay the transfer fee, and then receive your new title.

 How long do I have to transfer the title after purchasing a vehicle?